The European Society

 Professor Alexandre Reymond, current SPC chair explains how the SPC functions.

-Every year we have three face-to-face meetings with the SPC: One in July in the year before the conference, one in March and one during the conference.
+Every year we have four meetings with the SPC: One in July and one in October in the year before the conference, one in March and one during the conference.

 In July we evaluate the previous ESHG meeting and think of ways to improve it.
 Most important during that meeting is that we decide on the invitation of next year’s speakers for our Invited Symposia and Educational Sessions.
-In 2017, we have more than 80 invited speakers, including the prestigious Mendel lecturer and the ESHG award lecturer.
+In 2024, we will have more than 110 invited speakers.
 Presenting the most exciting and relevant new science in our field is the most important task of the SPC, and therefore inviting top scientists to our meeting is crucial.
-We do try to have a reasonable spread of countries represented and favour European speakers wherever possible, but this is definitely secondary to the quality of the science and the speaker.
-We also try to make sure there is something for everybody: for clinicians, for people delivering diagnostic services and people doing research.
-We firmly focus on education and training, and our educational sessions are meant to provide an introduction to the topic whilst providing all attendees with an up to date knowledge of the developments in the particular field.
+We do try to have a reasonable spread of countries represented and favour European speakers wherever possible, without compromising on the quality of the science and the speaker.
+We also try to make sure we are representative of the breadth of the discipline, i.e, that clinicians, people delivering diagnostic services and basic researchers will find some exciting topics.
+We firmly focus on education and training, and our educational sessions are meant to provide an introduction to a topic whilst providing all attendees with an up to date knowledge of the developments in the particular field.
 In addition, our workshops are a tool to make the programme more interactive, by allowing the audience to discuss hot topics in research, diagnostics and clinics.
-In order to cover the different fields and tasks properly, our SPC members have been selected to represent a diverse panel of genetic topics and expertise; from clinical genetics to bioinformatics, single cell sequencing and ethics.
+To cover the different fields and these tasks properly, our SPC members have been selected to represent a diverse panel of genetic topics and expertise.
 Since 2015, we invite our ESHG members to propose speakers online prior to this July meeting.
 Their suggestions are well appreciated and many of them are incorporated into the programme.

-In October, abstract submission opens for the ESHG, with a deadline in the beginning of February.
-In 2017, 2404 abstracts were submitted for the Copenhagen meeting.
-All of these abstracts are scored by a large group of volunteers, consisting of ESHG board members, SPC members and colleagues suggested by the SPC members.
+The abstract submission for the ESHG conference opens in fall with a deadline in the beginning of February.
+In 2023, 2423abstracts were submitted for the Glasgow meeting.
+All abstracts are scored by a large group of volunteers, consisting of ESHG board members, SPC members and colleagues suggested by the SPC members, e.g. 130 different reviewers for Glasgow2023.
 Each abstract that is submitted for an oral presentation will be scored by at least 9 reviewers, whereas abstracts submitted for poster sessions will be scored by at least 3 reviewers.
 As of 2015, abstract scoring is done in a blinded fashion, so the reviewers do not see the authors and their affiliations when evaluating the abstracts.

-In March, during the second SPC meeting we evaluate the abstract scoring and select the top abstracts for the highlight session, and other high ranked abstracts for the concurrent sessions.
-In 2017, a total of 138 out of 2389 submitted abstracts were selected for oral presentations.
+In March, during the third SPC meeting we evaluate the abstract scoring and select the top abstracts for the highlight session, and other high ranked abstracts for the concurrent sessions.
+For example, in 2023, a little bit less than 7% of the submitted abstracts were selected for oral presentations ensuring that the best ongoing science will be presented.
+In recent years most of the abstracts selected for platform presentations were submitted by Early Award Candidates.
 Most of the remaining abstracts are selected for poster and E-poster presentations.
 Also we decide on abstracts to be rejected, poster award candidates and ESHG fellowships.
-For all of this work we get an enormous amount of support from a professional team of conference organizers of the Vienna Medical Academy, most in particular Kristina Libova and Jerome del Picchia.
+For all of this work we get an enormous amount of support from a professional team of conference organizers of the Vienna Medical Academy.
+We are especially grateful for the unwavering help of Lydia Schnedl, Jana Ebert, Oscar Pacheco and Jérôme del Picchia.

-At the ESHG annual meeting in May or June the SPC members are involved in chairing sessions and in scoring the Young Investigator Award and Poster Award candidates.
-The third SPC meeting of the year (on the last day of the conference) is then dedicated to the selection of the Young Investigator Award winners.
+At the ESHG annual conference in May or June the SPC members are involved in chairing sessions and in scoring the Early Award Candidates and Poster Award candidates.
+The fourth SPC meeting of the year (on the last day of the conference) is then dedicated to the selection of the winners of these awards.

 We very much welcome suggestions and comments of members and attendees.
 Not every suggestion can be acted on, but each one is welcomed and considered.
 Please send me or anybody else of the SPC suggestions at any time by email, or approach us at the next ESHG!